Series FAQ

 Considered canon:

-- Freddy’s Nightmares: A Nightmare on Elm Street—The Series
+• Freddy’s Nightmares: A Nightmare on Elm Street—The Series (with caveats)

-Comic book sequel Freddy vs. Jason vs. Ash: The Nightmare Warriors is a bit of an anomaly.
-It takes many liberties with established canon and it is not clear how the story can be reconciled with the Nightmare on Elm Street or Friday the 13th series.
+The comic book sequel Freddy vs. Jason vs. Ash: The Nightmare Warriors is a bit of a wildcard.
+While it was licensed and published under official banners, it takes significant liberties with continuity and character arcs, making it difficult to align cleanly with either the Nightmare or Friday the 13th timelines.

 Q: Springwood is listed as being in Ohio in Freddy’s Dead: The Final Nightmare.
 I thought it was in California.
 Why the change?